Skip to main content

 Use monitoring service

-You can check MySQL slow queries through the log explorer in the KakaoCloud Monitoring service.
+You can check MySQL slow queries using the KakaoCloud Monitoring log explorer.

-4. Once the search conditions are set, check results in both chart and log list formats.
+4. View results in chart and log list.

 Use stored procedure